bartosz-grabski/natural-language-semantics/README.md

-lab1 - creating a grapth using graphviz/python to visualize
+lab1 - creating a grapth using graphviz/python to visualize associations between words